ADAM SHEFKI – PROJECT PORTFOLIO

 As with the Vault Hunter Statues project, the body forms for these characters were milled out of EPS foam in multiple pieces and sculpted over by professional artists.
 In Troy's particular case, I had to remodel and adapt the design of the interface and plating around where his shoulder and torso meet the robotic arm.
 I worked with Troy's body sculptor to ensure a tight fit on the seams between the character's flesh and the metal components.

 On both characters, I was involved in replicating a number of smaller components like bullets, buttons, belt buckles, and other detail pieces.
 Each statue's hair was remodeled from the low-poly game mesh and the final 3D printed parts were mounted over the cast heads.

-This project was worked on during my time as part of the fabulous team at Thingergy, Inc.
+This project was for E3 2019, and I worked on it during my time as part of the fabulous team at Thingergy, Inc.

 Using the basic game models provided by the developer, and working in tandem with another digital artist, I was responsible for milling the body forms for each statue out of EPS foam in multiple pieces.
 This foam shell was then hard-coated, and a team of professional sculptors were responsible for adding additional texture and detail on any bare or visible areas of skin on each character.
 I also worked closely with the shop's welder and engineer to ensure that all necessary dimensions and measurements of the models' internal armatures were provided for fabrication.